top of page

 Dyslexia

 Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and / or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
-Secondary consequences may include problems with reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge. dyslexiaida.org/definition-of-dyslexia
+Secondary consequences may include problems with reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.
+International Dyslexia Association/definition-of-dyslexia

 Common Dyslexia Myths: